1994

 [Later note (2021): Why should assisted suicide for people with intractable pain, be limited to those who are terminally ill?
 Perhaps it’s for political feasibility?]

 To the argument that to aid suicide is a violation of the physician’s Hippocratic Oath to, first, do no harm; I would reply that, for such a patient, his pain is a greater harm than his death.
 Broadly viewed, life has two components: experience and accomplishment.
 If such a patient could generate significant accomplishments, there might be a tradeoff, another value in his life to offset the pain.
 But not so.
 If you’re in severe, intractable pain, you’re not going to accomplish anything significant.
 So, his life is bad: no significant accomplishment, and painful experience, and no real hope of a change.
 In other words, an irremediably painful life is a disvaluable life, and should be (is better off) ended.
-So, in refusing to assist the patient in dying, the physician is doing harm, and so violating the Hippocratic Oath.
+Thus, in refusing to assist the patient in dying, the physician is doing harm, and so violating the Hippocratic Oath.
 Our failure to grant certain terminally ill and suffering people’s wish to die is downright selfish, requiring someone else to endure torture so that we can be squeamish about subtle philosophical questions.

 ● 12-21-1994: When something good and important happens to you, when everything else seems to have gone bad; it’s perhaps the working of a sort of reverse “Murphy’s Law”: “You can’t lose ‘em all.”